cs4804-24c/a3-Experiment/README.md

 The graph on the right displays cm error of the data at 1-100, 101-200, 201-300, etc.
 There are many takaways to infer here, but I will refrain from diving too deep into the data could be too limited I will say the amount of corrolation is indicative of a enough corrolation to warrent a much larger study on a larger scale.

-When all of the data is compiled together there isn't nearly as much corrolation for logorithmic regression with still a pretty good corrolation for linear regression.
+When all of the data is compiled together there isn't nearly as much corrolation for logarithmic regression with still a pretty good corrolation for linear regression.

 ![cleveland equation](img/cleveland-equation.png)